 Subsequent to Santa Luz's shutdown in 2014, the previous operator began to pump water from the nearby Itapicurú River, the main drainage system in the area, and store it within the C1 open pit for future use.
 The Company is currently converting and expanding an existing TSF into a water storage facility to increase Santa Luz's water storage capacity.
-By late 2021, the water in the C1 pit is to be transferred to the new water storage facility and would then be available for use as process water as a mitigation measure should insufficient water be available to pump from the Itapicurú River throughout the operational life of the mine.
+In 2021, the remaining water in the C1 pit was transferred to the new water storage facility and is available for use as process water as a mitigation measure should insufficient water be available to pump from the Itapicurú River throughout the operational life of the mine.